If yer’ gonna ride, know the language. Here’s a few Stagecoach Terms and Slang of the Old West.

 Division – 250 miles of trail belonging to a superintendent on the Overland Route.

-Drag – An object attached to the back of a stagecoach to slow it when going when going downhill.
+Drag – An object attached to the back of a stagecoach to slow it when going downhill.

 Expressman – A messenger carrying express items.